 Cadbury Hobart Visitor Centre

-We timed our arrival perfectly (more good luck than good management) and walked straight into the presentation room with another 20-30 eager tourists.
+We timed our arrival perfectly, which was more good luck than good management.
+We walked straight into the presentation room with another 20-30 eager tourists.
 Our guide won us over immediately by handing around a basket full of chocolate samples, always a crowd pleaser.